OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * This is a generic method that copies hello simple attribute values from an
+         * This is a generic method that copies the simple attribute values from an
-         * argument jsonObject tooan argument generic object.
+         * argument jsonObject to an argument generic object.
          *
          * @param jsonObject
-         *            hello jsonObject from where hello attributes are toobe copied.
+         *            The jsonObject from where the attributes are to be copied.
          * @param destObject
-         *            hello object where hello attributes should be copied to.
+         *            The object where the attributes should be copied to.
          * @throws Exception
-         *             Throws an Exception when hello operation is unsuccessful.
+         *             Throws an Exception when the operation is unsuccessful.
          */
         public static <T> void convertJSONObjectToDirectoryObject(JSONObject jsonObject, T destObject) throws Exception {

-            // Get hello list of all hello field names.
+            // Get the list of all the field names.
             Field[] fieldList = destObject.getClass().getDeclaredFields();

-            // For all hello declared field.
+            // For all the declared field.
             for (int i = 0; i < fieldList.length; i++) {
-                // If hello field is of type String, that is
+                // If the field is of type String, that is
                 // if it is a simple attribute. if (fieldList[i].getType().equals(String.class)) {
-                    // Invoke hello corresponding set method of hello destObject using
+                    // Invoke the corresponding set method of the destObject using
-                    // hello argument taken from hello jsonObject. destObject
+                    // the argument taken from the jsonObject. destObject
                             .getClass()
                             .getMethod(String.format("set%s", WordUtils.capitalize(fieldList[i].getName())),